API security - general best practices

 So, when protecting an API, what do you need to keep in mind?

-If you are unable to find any requirements, (which according to some studies is quite common 1), you might need to decide how to protect them yourself, here are some general rules of thumbs for that situation.
+If you are unable to find any requirements, (which according to some studies is quite common 1), you might need to decide how to protect them yourself.

 - Don’t invent your security mechanisms; use standardized ones.
 The standardized ones have been proved to be secure and competence about them are easier to find.